NewEdenMC/GamesManager/README.md

 # GamesManager

-Bukkit/Spigot plugin for managing games.
+Bukkit/Spigot plugin used on New Eden servers for managing games.